Divisiones Regionales de Fútbol in Cantabria: Segunda Regional de Cantabria

 The Segunda Regional de Cantabria is one of the lower levels of the Spanish Football League.
 It is held every year.
 It stands at the eighth level of Spanish football.
 All of the clubs are based in Cantabria.

 The league

-The league consists of one group of 20 teams.
+The league consists of one group of variable teams.
 At the end of the season three clubs are promoted to the Primera Regional de Cantabria league.